 Often employers aren’t directly responsible for your injuries.
 If something wasn’t done right by another employee, even if that’s the way it’s been done for years, you may still be eligible for a claim.
 This is known as vicarious liability, and you may still have a claim against the employer.
 Insurance companies will usually pay this out, ensuring that your fellow employee is not potentially held liable for thousands of dollars.
 If the company hasn’t completed a regular safety check, for example, this can be evidence of a company’s negligence.

-There are no hidden fees; no upfront payments and you have the peace of mind that you have no obligation to make a claim with our no win no payment lawyers.
+There are no hidden fees; no upfront payments and you have the peace of mind that you have no obligation to make a claim.

 What must my employer do?